awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_TR_CONFLICT.md

 Displays information to identify and resolve transaction conflicts with database tables\.

 A transaction conflict occurs when two or more users are querying and modifying data rows from tables such that their transactions cannot be serialized\.
-The transaction that executes a statement that would break serializability is aborted and rolled back\.
-Every time a transaction conflict occurs, Amazon Redshift writes a data row to the STL\_TR\_CONFLICT system table containing details about the aborted transaction\.
+The transaction that runs a statement that would break serializability is stopped and rolled back\.
+Every time a transaction conflict occurs, Amazon Redshift writes a data row to the STL\_TR\_CONFLICT system table containing details about the canceled transaction\.
 For more information, see [Serializable isolation](c_serial_isolation.md)\.

 This view is visible only to superusers\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.